-But it’s a different time now.
-Leaders like you can use lessons from the past to inform action for the future.
-Now you can think about what went well or poorly and how that can shape the way you and your staff work together in the future.
+Now you can think about what went well or poorly and how that can shape the way you and your team work together in the future.

 Helping your employees set and reach goals is a critical part of your job as a supervisor or program manager.
 Setting and reaching goals is also important to your staff, who needs to see how their work fits in with the larger objectives of your agency.
 Taking the time to work with them to set targets helps them understand how they’re part of the organization and will positively affect their performance.